 Mock Apple Pie is a recipe that has been sitting in my recipe box for a long time.
-Actually this recipe was one that was in my Grandmother’s collection.
+This recipe was one that was in my Grandmother’s collection.
 I don’t know why I put making this pie off for so long.
-It was right up my alley, it is a fun recipe, it has “unusual” ingredients, but it tastes amazingly like apple pie.
-So you might be asking yourself why in the world is this called “mock apple pie”, well it has no apples in it.
+It was right up my alley, it is a fun recipe, it has “unusual” ingredients, but it tastes amazing like apple pie.
+So you might be asking yourself why in the world is this called, “mock apple pie”, well it has no apples in it.
 This is a recipe from Ritz crackers.
 Ritz crackers are what makes up these apples.
 This pie is made just like an apple pie, with the exception of the apple pie.
 A sweet syrup is made, and the crackers are seasoned just like you would an apple pie.

 Mock Apple Pie

 Fool your friends and family with this mock apple pie, it really tastes like apple pie.